ArnoldAnelka-FS/Spotify-FS/README.md

 # Spotify API Project Overview

 ### Description: This API is designed to serve as a music search using the Spotify Web API.
-The user will be allowed to display the artists that are searched along with their albums and tracks.
+The user will be allowed to display the artists that are searched along with their albums and shows.

 # Prerequisites